-One who attempts to extend the reach of epistemic certainty so as to construct a comprehensive theory of reality is said to be a methodological solipsist.
-It is important to note that the focus of the methodological solipsist is not to delve into the mind itself but rather to increase the value of epistemic certainty by maximizing its reach.
-To illustrate the narrow focus, it is plausible that any methodological solipsist would accept alternative starting points provided they too are epistemically certain; it simply turns out, incidentally, that the cogito is the only one discovered so far.
-As such, the methodological solipsist is the custodian and nurturer of epistemic certainty and its motivation is to increase its value by maximizing its reach.
-Alas, other than clarifying its goals, the field has made remarkably little progress so far.
+One who attempts to extend the reach of certain knowledge so as to construct a comprehensive theory of reality is said to be a methodological solipsist.
+The methodological solipsist has thus not accepted the defeat of the Cartesian project to be final, and as such continues the project using modern investigative tools and strategies.
+It is important to note that the focus of the methodological solipsist is not necessarily to delve into the mind itself but rather to increase the value of epistemic certainty by maximizing the reach of the maxim.
+The cogito serves as the starting point only because, as it turns out, it is the only epistemically certain starting point discovered so far.
+As such, the methodological solipsist is best represented as the custodian and nurturer of epistemic certainty and its motivation is to increase its value by maximizing its reach.
+The methodological solipsist is a specialization of the provisional solipsist as he or she actually attempts to make progress whereas that may or may not be the case for the provisional solipsist in general.